saaagar-881/saaagar-881/README.md

 There are three different ways to use this dashboard:<br>
 You can download this code and host it on your own host.
 You can also just add it to your Netlify/ or Vercel account with one click.

+> ‼ Attention!
+Hosting at Netlify and Vercel is recommended only after the link tree has been processed!
+(Fork this project to create your link tree)

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/flaced/simple-html-linktree)
 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/flaced/simple-html-linktree)